fleetdm/fleet/handbook/security-policies.md

 6. Fleet will maintain a list of prohibited activities that will be part of onboarding procedures and have training available if/when the list of those activities changes.

-7. A fair disciplinary process will be used for employees that are suspected of committing breaches of security.
-Multiple factors will be considered when deciding the response, such as whether or not this was a first offense, training, business contracts, etc. Fleet reserves the right to terminate employees in the case of serious cases of misconduct.
+7. A fair disciplinary process will be used for employees suspected of committing breaches of security.
+Fleet will consider multiple factors when deciding the response, such as whether or not this was a first offense, training, business contracts, etc. Fleet reserves the right to terminate employees in the case of severe cases of misconduct.

 8. Fleet will maintain a reporting structure that aligns with the organization's business lines and/or individual's functional roles.
 The list of employees and reporting structure must be available to [all employees](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit#gid=0).

 9. Employees will receive regular feedback and acknowledgment from their managers and peers.
 Managers will give constant feedback on performance, including but not limited to during regular one-on-one meetings.

-10. Fleet will publish job descriptions for available positions and conducts interviews to assess a candidate's technical skills as well as soft skills prior to hiring.
+10. Fleet will publish job descriptions for available positions and conduct interviews to assess a candidate's technical skills as well as soft skills prior to hiring.

 11. Background checks of an employee or contractor must be performed by operations and/or the hiring team prior to the start date of employment.